;

 That’s where all designers begin.

-For centuries, creatives and many different disciplines have always been a piece of paper pencil that visualised the idea – a good enough state that can represent an ambition.
+For centuries, creatives across many different disciplines have always been a piece of paper and a pencil that visualised the idea – a good enough state that can represent an ambition.

-Business creates the plan, road map, delivery schedule, and so on – design does not unless the proposition is complex enough to track all of these things together under one roof.
-Even then, the design was not the one that decided under which condition these specifics would be actioned and delivered.
+Business creates the plan, roadmap, delivery schedule, and so on – design does not unless the proposition is complex enough to track all of these things together under one roof.
+Even then, the design was not the one that decided under which conditions these specifics would be actioned and delivered.

 There is so much ambiguity, significant (static) pine charts, slides and graphs explaining the process (copied from early 20th-century manufacturing lines), workflows or delivery methods that surpassed its creators.

-Our ambition for the magazine is to question and stress-test these methods under the delivery while providing alternative options, suggestions, and case studies representing a unique point of view on integrating design function.
+Our ambition for the magazine is to question and stress-test these methods in practice while providing alternative options, suggestions, and case studies that represent a unique point of view on integrating design function.

-Via practical examples, we help individuals and teams to integrate the DaS™ method by connecting the dots and allowing all participants to get what they need throughout the flexible and transparent product design delivery[00].
+Through practical examples, we help individuals and teams integrate the DaS™ method by connecting the dots and ensuring all participants get what they need throughout the flexible and transparent product design delivery[00].

 Happy scaling through design!